 It has always made me fairly happy that sweet potatoes are one of the vegetables my kids will eat.
 Some things that they don't like as much, I can kind of understand as they're not as easy for kids to like.
 Sweet potatoes, meanwhile, are both slightly sweet, which no doubt appeals, and have the bonus of being really good for you.

 At this time of year, I often dice them up and roast them, or bake them whole.
 We also love them as sweet potato biscuits.
 However I've had hasselback potatoes on my mind to try for ages anyway, so figured why not try them with sweet potatoes.
 All I can say is why didn't I try them sooner?!

 The original ones were regular rather than sweet potatoes, but as they have come back into style more recently, various twists on the theme have developed.

 What makes these different is they are prepared by cutting lots of parallel slits, almost but not quite the way through the potato.
 When paired with the oil (or whatever else you use), they become lightly crisp on the outside and smooth and tender inside.

-What’s the trick to how to cut hasselback potatoes?
+What's the trick to cutting the sweet potatoes?

 While I was interested in making them anyway, what really sold me was when I saw the chopstick trick.
 "What, now?"
 I hear you ask.